TRS-80 Model II: Hardware

-The video display in the Model II is similar to the Model I. A 12" B&W television CRT is used; the monitors were supplied by RCA and Motorola.
-However, the Model II's video circuitry was significantly improved in the interest of better picture quality, as one of the criticisms of the Model I was that the included monitor was merely an RCA television set with the RF, IF, and sound stripped out.
-The Model II, in contrast, used a dedicated monochrome composite monitor with higher-quality and better-adjusted components than the modified TV set provided with the Model I. The text display on the Model II was 80x24 rather than the Model I/III's 64x16 text and also added lowercase letters, one major feature that the Model I was lacking (originally; an upgrade was available later).
-In addition, it could be operated in 40x24 text mode.
-The character set in the Model II was somewhat different from the Model I/III.
-It included several mathematics and currency symbols and in place of the Model I/III's semigraphics characters had 30 characters (ASCII codes 128-158) for drawing lines and boxes.
-Reverse video characters were not available.
+The video display in the Model II is similar to the Model I. A 12" black-and-white television CRT is used; the monitors were supplied by RCA and Motorola.
+However, the Model II's video circuitry is significantly improved in the interest of better picture quality, as one of the criticisms of the Model I is that the included monitor is an RCA television set with the RF, IF, and sound stripped out.
+The Model II, in contrast, uses a dedicated monochrome composite monitor with higher-quality and better-adjusted components than the modified TV set provided with the Model I. The text display on the Model II is 80x24 rather than the Model I/III's 64x16 text, and also has lowercase letters, which the Model I originally lacked.
+In addition, it can be operated in 40x24 text mode.
+The character set in the Model II is different from the Model I/III.
+It includes several mathematics and currency symbols, and in place of the Model I/III's semigraphics characters has 30 characters (ASCII codes 128-158) for drawing lines and boxes.
+Reverse video characters are not available.

-The Model II was similar to an S-100 machine in that it featured a passive backplane with eight expansion slots; four of these were normally occupied by the CPU card, floppy controller, keyboard/video card, and RAM.
-A separate PCB in the back of the machine contained two RS-232 ports and a Centronics port.
-Although the expansion slots look similar to an S-100 slot, they were a proprietary design and could not be used with S-100 boards.
+The Model II is similar to an S-100 machine in that it has a passive backplane with eight expansion slots; four of these are normally occupied by the CPU card, floppy controller, keyboard/video card, and RAM.
+A separate PCB in the back of the machine contains two RS-232 ports and a Centronics port.
+Although the expansion slots look similar to an S-100 slot, they are a proprietary design and cannot be used with S-100 boards.

-Various expansion cards for the remaining four slots included a hard disk controller, networking card, a 68000 CPU board that could address up to 256 KB memory, and a board for pixel-addressable graphics with 640 by 240 resolution.
-It could overlay the text screen with the bitmapped display.
-The same graphics board (catalog number 26-4104) could be fitted to the later Models 12 and 16.
-It came with a modified BASIC providing rudimentary screen drawing capabilities like line, box and circle drawing, shading and filling, a viewport capability and array transfer between graphics RAM and CPU RAM.
+The graphics expansion board (Radio Shack catalog number 26-4104) supports pixel-addressable graphics with 640 by 240 resolution.
+It can overlay the text screen with the bitmapped display, and is compatible with the Models 12 and 16.
+The board came with a modified BASIC providing rudimentary screen drawing capabilities like line, box and circle drawing, shading and filling, a viewport capability, and array transfer between graphics RAM and CPU RAM.
+Other expansion cards include a hard disk controller, network interface controller, and a Model 16 upgrade board with 68000 CPU that can address up to 256 KB memory.